Florida blazes consume 88,000 acres, burn bans in effect

 Tuesday, April 18, 2017, 2:51 - More than 100 wildfires continue to burn in Florida, bringing the total land consumed this year to at least 88,273 -- exceeding the five-year average of how much is burned in a typical year.

 "Florida wildfires have already burned 250 per cent more acreage during the first three months of 2017 than during the same time period last year," Florida Division of Emergency Management said in a weather update.
 "There are currently more than 100 active wildfires across more than 20,000 acres in Florida."

-Wildfires led Florida Highway Patrol to close stretches of major highways over the recent Easter weekend, causing major backlogs, as smoke drove visibility down to zero.
-Ahead of the Easter weekend, Florida Gov. Rick Scott declared a State of Emergency, citing the fast-growing wildfires burning across the state and the high potential for increased wildfires to continue this season.
+Florida Gov. Rick Scott declared a State of Emergency on April 11, citing the fast-growing wildfires burning across the state and the high potential for increased wildfires to continue this season.